lvztpy/L7_learn_C/Chpt_15.md

-#Chapter_15 Writing and using functions
+# Chapter_15 Writing and using functions

+declare before define, solve a chicken and egg problem